galenseilis/old_blog/_posts/2023-04-05-mandelbrot-aig.md

 The video is a talk given by Dr. Jason Lisle on the Answers in Genesis YouTube Channel.
 The beginning of the video] suggests that there is a hidden code in numbers but throughout the video the subject of '[codes](https://en.wikipedia.org/wiki/Coding_theory)' is not revisited.

 The talk begins inoccuously with a brief but intuitive explanation of sets and the Mandelbrot set.
 This introduction was acceptable as a popular mathematics talk.
 There is only so much rigor that can be imposed on a non-technical audience.
-The only mathematical detail that irked me here was a misleading description Dr. Lisle gave of "remaining small".
-He gives partial sequence of

-The Mandelbrot set doesn't require any [presuppositional apologetics](https://en.wikipedia.org/wiki/Presuppositional_apologetics) to be understood and enjoyed by a wider audience.
+But the Mandelbrot set doesn't require any [presuppositional apologetics](https://en.wikipedia.org/wiki/Presuppositional_apologetics) to be understood and enjoyed by a wider audience.
+I think it should be enjoyed by anyone who wishes to without them worrying about whether "their worldview can account for it".
 Consider watching the following videos for contrast.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FFftmWSzgmk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>